What is Organ Symphony Assistant?

-Here, you'll find a collection of audio files in the MP3 format that recreate the experience of music composed for organ and orchestra.
+Here, you'll find a collection of audio files in the WAV format that recreate the experience of music composed for organ and orchestra.
 Each file is an orchestra-only part (with a click track).
 You add the organ part!

 Why Organ Symphony Assistant?

 Music for organ and orchestra is not often found on concert programs today.
 Although there has been some effort at installing new and repairing existing symphony hall organs, good symphonic hall organs are still scarce, especially at the local level.
 The greatest number of decent organs are located in churches but logistics often complicate staging a full orchestra in a space not necessarily designed for performance.
 Organ consoles are often positioned in a rigid location where sight lines for organist and conductor become complicated.

 Much of the time, only major recitalists get the chance to play the great music written for organ and orchestra.
 Sadly, all other organists don't and tend to neglect this repertoire.

 Organ Symphony Assistant presents an exciting opportunity for organists at all levels to explore this repertoire for the purpose of study, or simply personal enjoyment.
 The hope is that Organ Symphony Assistant will generate an effort to create more interest in performances of these pieces, heard so infrequently.